Best restaurants in Toronto

 Price Bracket?
 Bargain

-What is it?
-Nestled away in Yorkville and located overtop Bay Subway Station, sits a small, intimate restaurant that feels like a set from a Wes Anderson flick.
+Bay Subway Station (Yorkville) there's a compact, intimate dining space that's reminiscent of a Wes Anderson flick.
 Brother’s offers dishes that are rich and complex without being overcomplicated and leave you feeling satisfied.

 Why Go?
 Sit at the long counter and feel the rumblings of the train underneath as you enjoy morning espresso or a deliciously cozy dinner.

 Why go?
-This bright, vibrant space lends itself as the perfect setting to any occasion.
-It’s laid back without being too casual, fun without being too rowdy.
+This bright, vibrant, slightly whimsical space lends itself as the perfect setting to any occasion.
+It’s laid back without being too casual, fun without being too rowdy– and the food is delicious.

 What is it?
 Kensington Market offers hungry visitors a variety of multicultural eating destinations.
 If you’re looking for quick, easy and super delicious Caribbean take out, Golden Patty Bakery is a good bet.